The Best Information about Installing a New AC System

 Here are some of the signs it may be time to start thinking about installing a new central A/C:

 • Age.
 The average age of a central air conditioner when it requires replacement is 12 to 15 years.
-If you’re unsure of the age of your A/C, look for a date of installation on the warranty paperwork that may have been included in the sale documents when you bought the house.
+If you’re unsure of the age of your A/C, look for a date of installation on the warranty paperwork.
+This would have been included in the sale documents when you bought the house.
 Record the model number and serial number and contact the manufacturer to find out the age.
 If you’re lucky, the installation date might even be written on the equipment.

 • Increasing expenses.
-If you’re spending an ever-increasing amount on frequent repairs, you’ve probably reached the tipping point where fixing an aging, inefficient air conditioner isn’t the most prudent financial course.
-Upgrading to a new, standard-efficiency system will increase energy efficiency and lower operating costs from day one.
+Spending an ever-increasing amount on frequent repairs?
+You’ve probably reached the tipping point where fixing an aging, inefficient air conditioner isn’t the most prudent financial course.
+Upgrading to a new, standard-efficiency system will increase energy efficiency.
+It will also lower operating costs from day one.
 High-efficiency A/C’s can save even more money in locales with long cooling seasons.

 • Comfort issues.
 Air conditioners with components like the compressor that have worn past acceptable tolerance will no longer perform adequately to maintain indoor comfort.
 Rooms that used to cool won’t do so anymore; humidity will accumulate and the air will feel clammy.
 A new air conditioner restores your home to the cool comfort you expect.